chriscruz23/data-science-template/README.md

 # Data Project Template

-## Cookiecutter Data Science
-This project template is a simplified version of the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) template, originally created for Datalumina.
+This project template is a simplified version of the [Cookiecutter Data Science](https://cookiecutter-data-science.drivendata.org) template.
+Used as inspiration for my own starting point for data science projects.

 ## Adjusting .gitignore